sexual therapist seattle | Feet and legs of a person laying in bed

 Which sex positions can help reduce ED-related anxiety?

 Lying together on your sides, with one partner behind the other, can feel grounding and safe.
 This position supports skin-to-skin closeness and slow pacing, which often reduces performance anxiety.
 There's less pressure to "lead" or "achieve" anything.
-Also leaves more room to just be close. - Partner on Top
+It leaves more room to just be close.

-When the person with ED lies on their back and their partner is on top, it can shift the dynamic in a helpful way.
+When the person experiencing ED lies on their back and their partner is on top, it can shift the dynamic in a helpful way.
 They don’t have to manage rhythm or movement, and can instead focus on feeling connected.
-Letting go of control can actually invite more presence and pleasure. - Face-to-Face (Any Variation)
+Letting go of control can actually invite more presence and pleasure.

 What really matters most?